 Vaughan, Elaine & Brian Clancy

-This list is based on CrossRef data as of 10 may 2023.
+This list is based on CrossRef data as of 21 february 2024.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.